MrSquaare/mrsquaare.fr/README.md

 This repository is a [monorepo](https://en.wikipedia.org/wiki/Monorepo), powered by [Turborepo](https://turborepo.org/).

-It is only composed of one main project for the lite version:
+It is only composed of one main project:

 - the [Web App](web-app), powered by [Next.js](https://nextjs.org/)